-Here are some tips to keep yourself safe and secure while online.
+Here are our best tips to keep yourself safe and secure while online.

-You wouldn’t leave your house without locking the door, so don’t leave your phone without locking the screen.
-Modern smartphones offer several different options and not all of them are equal when it comes to security.
+You wouldn’t leave your house without locking the door.
+So don’t leave your phone without locking the screen.
+Modern smartphones offer several different unlocking options and not all of them are equal when it comes to security.

 A pattern may be easier to remember, but it’s also easier for others to watch and remember, or replicate from the fingermarks on your screen.
 Here’s the order of most secure to least secure methods of locking your phone: